rm511130/cpp-warmup-then-fast/README.md

 - Your CF CLI is able to access https://github.com/cloudfoundry-community/cppcms-buildpack
 - You have Jmeter  `brew install jmeter --with-plugins`
 - You have a page auto-refresh plug-in for your [browser](https://chrome.google.com/webstore/detail/page-refresh/hmooaemjmediafeacjplpbpenjnpcneg?hl=en)
+- You have a recent CF CLI with the [Zero-Downtime-Push Plugin](https://github.com/contraband/autopilot)

 ## Let's get started